Ben Lovett (British musician): Personal life

 Lovett publicly announced his engagement to his long time girlfriend, fashion designer Jemima Janney, on 20 July 2014.
 They married in 2015 and divorced in late 2016.
-During Mumford and Sons' promo for their 4th album, "Delta", he described the album as “the four Ds: death, divorce, drugs and depression".
+During Mumford and Sons' promo for their 4th album, "Delta", he described the album as "the four Ds: death, divorce, drugs and depression".

-He's in a romantic relationship with the co-founder and CEO of American brand La Ligne Molly Howard, referring to her as his girlfriend in a post on Facebook.
-On 5 June 2021, Howard announced on Instagram that she had given birth to the couple’s first child, a daughter named Isadora Blue Lovett.
+He's in a romantic relationship with Molly Howard, referring to her as his girlfriend in a post on Facebook.
+On 5 June 2021, Howard announced on Instagram that she had given birth to the couple's first child.